cerana/cerana/pkg/kv/README.md

 [![kv](https://godoc.org/github.com/cerana/cerana/pkg/kv?status.svg)](https://godoc.org/github.com/cerana/cerana/pkg/kv)

-Package kv abstracts a distributed/clusted kv store for use with lochness kv does not aim to be a full-featured generic kv abstraction, but can be useful anyway.
+Package kv abstracts a distributed/clustered kv store for use with cerana kv does not aim to be a full-featured generic kv abstraction, but can be useful anyway.
 Only implementors imported by users will be available at runtime.
 See documentation of KV for handled operations.